Fontan7/Data-Engineer-Courses/Courses/DE Asociate/8-Introduction to Snowflake/intro-to-snowflake.md

 - Snowflake's additional unique aspect is its multi-cloud support.
 And it's simple pay-as-you-go pricing.
 - Additionally, it offers a user-friendly interface with a low learning curve, making it easy to use.
 This also makes it a good option for organizations new to data warehouses.

-## Connectiong to Snowflake and DDL commands
+## Connecting to Snowflake and DDL commands
 ### Web interface
 One of the most user-friendly options is the Snowflake Web Interface, often called **Snowsight**.<br>
 It is the simplest way to get started.
 Simply sign up, create an account, and navigate through databases, schemas, tables and views displayed on the left panel.<br>